 The Actual Problem Isn't the Tool

-But here's what the headline misses: those owners didn't stop because ChatGPT is broken.
+Those owners didn't stop because ChatGPT is broken.
 They stopped because they got nothing useful out of it and had no way to know why.
 Nobody handed them a starting point.
-The tool looked simple — you type, it responds — so when it failed, the obvious conclusion was that it doesn't work.
+The tool looked simple, you type, it responds, so when it failed, the obvious conclusion was that it doesn't work.

 It does work.
 The learning curve is about two to three hours, not two to three weeks.
 The gap closes fast once you understand three specific mistakes.